Blessing336/Natures_Best_Underfill_Rate_Analysis/README.md

 * Determine when the underfill trend began and how it has evolved
 * Compare the KPIs before vs. after the issue became noticeable
 * Identify patterns tied to nozzles
-* Deliver a data-backed Root with clear explanations and recommendations for the Operations team
+* Deliver a data-backed Root Cause Analysis with clear explanations and recommendations for the Operations team

 <br/>